 In combination, the results from difference-in-difference estimation suggest that Nazi marches were successful in persuading people directly exposed to them, at least on average.
-Second, the marches had a polarizing effect, with strong increases in Nazi voting in areas with higher levels of initial support, and a backlash elsewhere.
+Second, the marches had a polarizing effect, with strong increases in Nazi voting in the upper part of the NSDAP vote share distribution, and a backlash elsewhere.
 Third, the effect was powerful enough to persist for almost one year - despite numerous political events, inside and outside Hamburg.
 Fourth, the effect is arguably causal.
 Here, we examine the robustness of our findings to a number of potential issues.

 5.1 Spatial standard errors.
 Both voting and distance to Nazi marches vary in space.
 This creates spatial autocorrelation, biasing standard errors downwards.
-Using Moran's I, we find that there is no spatial autocorrelation beyond 3km.19 Table A.7 presents results for re-estimating equation (6) accounting for spatial autocorrelation, for direct exposure only (col. 1), indirect exposure only (col. 2) and direct and indirect exposure combined (col. 3).
+Using Moran's I, we find that there is no spatial autocorrelation beyond 3km.26 Table A.6 presents results for re-estimating equation (6) accounting for spatial autocorrelation, for direct exposure only (col. 1), indirect exposure only (col. 2) and direct and indirect exposure combined (col. 3).
 We first account for serial correlation by clustering at the polling station level.
 We use the Conley (1999) formula to correct standard errors by allowing serial correlation across the 5 main periods (March 1932 to March 1933).
 Overall, standard errors remain stable across specifications, and significance is largely unaffected.
 We conclude that spatial correlation is unlikely to drive our results.